Thyroid surgery: Overview

 - If the sample gives a clear answer for your problem, your doctor may leave the rest of your thyroid.
 Or you may have all of it removed.

-- If the answer is not clear, your doctor may leave the thyroid.
+- If the answer isn't clear, your doctor may leave the thyroid.
 More tests may be done on the tissue.
 When the test results come back, you may need surgery to take out the rest of your thyroid.

 The doctor will take out the tissue, lump, or tumor through a cut (incision) in the front of your neck.
 You will likely have a tube, called a drain, in your neck.
 It lets fluid out of the cut.
 The drain is most often taken out before you go home.